Borso d'Este: Reign

+Patron of culture

 A page of Borso d'Este's Bible.

 Borso's court was the center of the so-called Ferrarese school of painting, whose members include Francesco del Cossa, Ercole dei Roberti and Cosimo Tura.
 Their most important commission during Borso's rule were the frescoes in the Palazzo Schifanoia and the Borso D'Este Bible.

 A man of little education (unlike his brother Leonello), he had a pragmatic view of the arts as a powerful propaganda tool to promote his political ambitions by projecting an image of personal magnificence.
 He liked to portray himself as an ideal ruler, as for example in the frescoes in Palazzo Schifanoia.
 His traditional image as a magnanimous patron of arts, as later proclaimed in Ludovico Ariosto's poem Orlando Furioso, is also an idealized representation.
 While spending extravagantly on culture and spectacle to promote his political image, he was far from generous with the artists he patronized, whom he did not consider worthy of any special consideration.
 A notorious example of this attitude was his miserly treatment of Cossa, who consequently abandoned Ferrara for Bologna.
 His personal Bible (commissioned in 1455) is one of the most magnificent illuminated manuscripts of Renaissance Italy and a fabulously costly work of art; however, its principal illuminator, Taddeo Crivelli, appears to have pawned parts of other manuscripts he was working on to alleviate financial instability.

 Borso never married and left no heirs.
 His successor was his half-brother Ercole I d'Este.